brandur/sorg/content/drafts/redis-streams.md

 make commands slower (although still very fast).
-If you're using it for multiple things, it might be useful to make a distinction between places where ephemerality is okay and where it isn't, and run two separate Redis's with different configuration.
+If you're using it for multiple things, it might be useful to make a distinction between places where ephemerality is okay and where it isn't, and run two separate Redises with different configuration.

 ## Unified Rocket Rides (#rocket-rides-unified)